Ecommerce Share of Retail Sales (2021–2027)

 With the rising dominance of online shopping, it’s no surprise that the ecommerce share of retail sales has been on the increase in recent years.

-In 2022, this figure grew to 19.3% to total $5.4 trillion in global ecommerce sales.
-This is a 0.1 percentage point increase in the ecommerce market share.
-Analysts predict the global ecommerce share of retail sales will continue to grow this year and hit 20.2%.
-By 2026, it’s forecast at 23.3%—a 4.1 percentage point increase in just six years.
+In 2022, this figure held steady, while global ecommerce sales grew by 6.5%, to $5.8 trillion.
+Analysts predict the global ecommerce share of retail sales will rise this year and hit 19.5%.
+By 2027, it is forecast to hit 23%—a 4.1 percentage point increase in just six years.

 The growing ecommerce market share should come as no surprise, given the increased accessibility and affordability of mobile devices, as well as increased internet use and access worldwide.